-We did not audit the data used in our analysis, but did review it for reasonableness and consistency and have not found material defects in the data.
+We did not audit the data used in our analysis, but did review it for reasonableness and consistency.
+We received input from the System to develop the edited census data for valuation purposes.
 It is possible that material defects in the data would be uncovered by a detailed, systematic review and comparison of the data to search for data values that are questionable or for relationships that are materially inconsistent.
 Such a review was beyond the scope of our assignment.